researchgate/node-package-blueprint/.github/CONTRIBUTING.md

 ### Need help?

-If you need any help or require additional information, don't hesitate to contact the project maintainer or any of the contributors listed in the [ResearchGate Open Source Support team](SUPPORT.md)
+If you need any help or require additional information, don't hesitate to contact the project maintainer or any of the contributors.

 Thank you for contributing!